FluBBaOfWard/GhostsNGoblinsDS/README.md

 # GhostsNGoblinsDS V0.1.6

 This is a Ghosts'n Goblins - Arcade emulator for the NDS.
-No sound yet but you should still be able to enjoy the games though. =)
+Crappy sound but you should still be able to enjoy the games though. =)

 ## How to use: